asierra/Metagrafica/mg.1.md

 :  Normalize the path named *&name* in a way that it is enclosed between the points (0,0) and (1,1), the unitary square.

 `RPPT name n`
 :  Repeats n times the path *&name*.
-When used inside `CTPT`, automatically concats to the new path.
+When used inside `CTPT`, automatically concatenates to the new path.
 Otherwise, stores the new path in the anonymous path that can be used with the name "buffer".

 `PWPT name x1 y1 x2 y2`
 :  Port window path.
 Insert the path *name* exactly in the rectangle defined by the two points.
 In order to work, the path must be normalized (inside the unitary square).